 It should be noted that there are different GPA requirements for eligibility for financial aid programs (state and federal) and for retention within the College.
-See the financial aid section of this bulletin, the Schedule of Classes, or the Financial Aid Office for the minimum standards for eligibility for financial aid awards.
+See the financial aid section of this bulletin or the Office of Financial Aid Services for the minimum standards for eligibility for financial aid awards.